How to Make Medical ID Bracelets Special

 Then I Saw a Solution to Unwearable Medical Jewelry

-I had to have some information changed, so I am waiting for my new medical id tag to come in the mail.
-I can't wait to dress it up!
+I recently had to update my details, so I'm waiting for my new medical ID tag to arrive in the mail.

 1. Click here for information on making the Irradiated Quartz Necklace by Dale "Cougar" Armstrong